-Commencement takes place August 28.
+Commencement takes place towards the end of August/early September.
 Sometime in May, if you have filled out your Intent to Graduate form, you will receive information about commencement.
 This will include a request for a quote or video talking about your time at Gratz as well as a photo for us to use in our commencement celebration.
 You will also have a chance to purchase a cap and gown or Gratz paraphernalia that you might want for your video or photo.
 This is completely voluntary!
 The commencement celebration will take place on YouTube.
 You will receive a link and the time to share with friends and family.

 That's it!
 Oh, except for actually completing all of your coursework.